scipy-conference/scipy_proceedings/papers/alejandro_weinstein/a_tale.rst

    R = \mathbf{E}\left[\sum_{t=1}^\infty \gamma^t r(x_t) \right],

 where :math:`\gamma \in (0,1)` is a given discount factor.
-Note that typically the agent does not know the functions :math:`P` and :math:`r`, an it must find the optimal policy by interacting with the environment.
+Note that typically the agent does not know the functions :math:`P` and :math:`r`, and it must find the optimal policy by interacting with the environment.
 See ﻿Szepesvári [Sze10]_ for a detailed review of the theory of MDPs and the different algorithms used in RL.